Your skin microbes are as important as your gut microbes.

 Level 3 – In this technique, the microbes are kept whole but they are killed with heat.
 This process is called tyndallisation and here the culture of probiotics is heated to 60 °C and cooled again over three days.
 These probiotics can still dock onto skin cells but obviously can’t grow and divide to significantly alter the skin’s microbiome.
 Esse uses this technology in the Ageless Serum, Sensitive Toner and the Toner Plus and we do refer to this type of ingredient as probiotic – for the moment.

 These three levels of probiotic supplementation are relatively easy to produce.
 The ingredient is simply added to the formulation at the end of the manufacturing process with no real change in the preservative system or in the rest of the product.

 Level 4 – This is the incorporation of live probiotic microbes in the final product.
 There are a number of difficulties in this process.
 Firstly, the use of a preservative system would kill the microbes, so the product needs to be preservative free.
 Secondly, it is exceedingly difficult to ensure that the probiotics are not killed during the production process.
 Thirdly, there are storage considerations for the final product … if the temperature drops too low, then the water in the probiotic cells will freeze and, because water expands when it freezes, the cell membrane of these cells will break and most of the cells will die.
 If the temperature rises above 40 °C, the enzymes in the live cells will start to denature and, again, most of the probiotics will die.

-Esse has overcome these challenges and the Esse Probiotic Serum uses level 4 probiotics – it contains one billion live probiotics per millilitre.
-There are three different species of Lactobacillus in the symbiotic mix.
-We have shown that the product is pathogen-free and that the microbes remain capable of growth for two years from production.
+Esse has overcome these challenges and both the Esse Probiotic Serum and Sensitive Serum use level 4 probiotics – both contain one billion live probiotics per millilitre.
+There are three different species of Lactobacillus in the Probiotic Serum and 1 in the Sensitive Serum.
+We have shown that these products are pathogen-free and that the microbes remain capable of growth for two years from production.